insieme/insieme/README.md

 A script, together with a Git hook, is provided to automatically add a license header to each source file upon commit.
 See `/scripts/license`.

+### Visual Studio Solution

+    $ cmake -G "Visual Studio 14 Win64" -DBUILD_SHARED_LIBS=OFF Z:\path\to\project

+Add path for third-party libraries when needed.

+### Coverage

+Building the coverage us currently only supported on Linux, as Perl and Bash are required.
+To build and view the coverage set the corresponding CMake flag to `ON` and run:

+    $ make
+    $ make coverage
+    $ xdg-open coverage/index.html